MUSSLES/sspipeline/sspipeline/README.md

 - [`logprior`](gev_utils.py#L55%23L75)

 This function implements the prior distribution.
+By default, we use relatively uninformative wide priors for all three GEV parameters.
+Specifically, uniform priors for the location and scale parameters between 0 and 10 meters, and a normal prior centered at 0 with standard deviation 1000 for the shape parameter.

 - [`logpost`](gev_utils.py#L78%23L112)